analitic1983/treatstockApiExt/README.md

 }
 </pre>

-4. $apiService->placeOrder - place order using offer from previos request Example output:
+4. $apiService->placeOrder - places an order using a specific offer from the previous request Output example:
 <pre>
 {
     "orderId": 44650,